Flight Test 101 - September 2020

 Modern PowerPoint Presentation with Embedded Video

-(Right click and 'save as' to ensure video playback.
-This is a large file so it may take a couple minutes to download)
+(This is a large file so it may take a couple minutes to download from Dropbox)

 The SETP Education Outreach briefing is intended for use by members to educate STEM-oriented students on the fundamentals of the flight test profession.
 The script was written for a target audience between the U.S. 11th/12th grade and collegiate freshman/sophomore level of education: feel free to modify it to suit the education level of your particular audience.
 The intent of this suggested briefing is to simply make it easier/quicker for members to encourage our next generation of flight testers!